sanskar9999/NPC_llm/README.md

 Acknowledgments

-- Anthropic for the Llama 3 70B model
+- Meta for the Llama 3 70B model
 - Groq for their API services
 - Google for the Custom Search API